howprice/invaders-emulator/README.md

 ## Building and Running

 This project uses [GENie](https://github.com/bkaradzic/genie) to generate the build files for the target platform.
 The GENie executables for Windows, Linux, Mac OS X and Raspberry Pi can be found in the [tools](tools) directory for convenience.

+There are three build configurations:
+- Debug - no optimisations, symbols, asserts
+- Dev - optimisations, symbols, asserts
+- Release - optimisations, no symbols, no asserts

 ### Windows